Exercises

 Note that if you are using Java 17, you can replace these with records instead, because the included Jackson JSON parser understands how to parse JSON into records (in two separate files in the

-package):public record Assignment(String name, String craft) { } public record AstroResponse(String message, int number, List<Assignment> people) { }
+com.nfjs.restclient.jsonpackage):public record Assignment(String name, String craft) { } public record AstroResponse(String message, int number, List<Assignment> people) { } -

 The JSON response from the web service can now be converted into an instance of the

-:public AstroResponse getAstroResponseSync() { return template.getForObject( "http://api.open-notify.org/astros.json", AstroResponse.class); }
+AstroResponseclass.
+Add a method calledgetAstroResponseSyncto theAstroServicethat takes no arguments and returns anAstroResponse:public AstroResponse getAstroResponseSync() { return template.getForObject( "http://api.open-notify.org/astros.json", AstroResponse.class); } -

 To use the new method, create a test for it.
 The source for the test is: